reactjs/react.dev/src/content/reference/react/StrictMode.md

 [See more examples below.](#usage)

-Strict Mode enables the following development-only behaviors:
+Strict Mode enables the following checks in development-only(do not impact the production build.):

 - Your components will [re-render an extra time](#fixing-bugs-found-by-double-rendering-in-development) to find bugs caused by impure rendering.
 - Your components will [re-run Effects an extra time](#fixing-bugs-found-by-re-running-effects-in-development) to find bugs caused by missing Effect cleanup.